-The following are not affected by reset.
+The following are not affected by reset:

 '''

-'set term' 'set output' 'set loadpath' 'set fontpath' 'set linetype'
+'set term' 'set output' 'set loadpath' 'set linetype' 'set fit'

-'set encoding' 'set decimalsign' 'set locale' 'set psdir' 'set fit'
+'set encoding' 'set decimalsign' 'set locale' 'set psdir'

-'set multiplot'
+'set overflow' 'set multiplot'

 '''

-Note that reset does not necessarily return settings to the state they were in at program entry, because the default values may have been altered by commands in the initialization files gnuplotrc or \$HOME/.gnuplot.
+Note that reset does not necessarily return settings to the state they were in at program entry, because the default values may have been altered by commands in the initialization files gnuplotrc, \$HOME/.gnuplot, or \$XDG_CONFIG_HOME/gnuplot/gnuplotrc.
 However, these commands can be re-executed by using the variant command reset session.

-reset session deletes any user-defined variables and functions, restores default settings, and then re-executes the system-wide gnuplotrc initialization file and any private \$HOME/.gnuplot preferences file.
+reset session deletes any user-defined variables and functions, restores default settings, and then re-executes the system-wide gnuplotrc initialization file and any private \$HOME/.gnuplot or \$XDG_CONFIG_HOME/gnuplot/gnuplotrc preferences file.
 See initialization (p.
-46).
+57).

-reset errors clears only the error state variables GPVAL\ERRNO and GPVAL\ERRMSG.
+reset errors clears only the error state variables GPVAL_ERRNO and GPVAL_ERRMSG.